Camping trailer & Jeep JK Unlimited

 The weight distribution and/or sway control is not needed for our setup.
 We found a better option to solve the drop in the suspension.
 An air spring added to the rear axle.

 Air Lift 1000 Load Assist Spring Kit - 60817.
-They are cheaper than any weight distribution system and also seems to perform better for our purpose.
+They are cheaper than any weight distribution system and also seem to perform better for our purpose.
 We ordered the kit from 4 Wheel Parts in Burlington, Ontario.
-The price for the complete set was just over $100.
+The price for the complete set was below $200.

 The "Balloons", or air springs to use the correct name, are placed inside the rear coil springs and provide up to 1000 pounds of levelling capacity.
 There is no need to make changes to the front suspension.